Rakshu-sys/SENG-438_Assignment-4/seng438-a4-team_number.md

 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
+Selenium and SikuliX are both tools for test automation, but they work differently.
+Selenium is good for testing websites since it runs well on browsers like Chrome, Firefox, and Edge.
+It supports different programming languages, works well with other testing tools, and is pretty fast.
+The issue with Selenium is that it works good only for web apps.
+It needs some extra setup, and can’t do anything outside the webpage.
+SikuliX is different because it looks for images on the screen to interact with things, which makes it useful for automating desktop apps, older software, and even games.
+It’s pretty simple to use and doesn’t require much setup, but it’s slower, depends on screen resolution, and isn’t the best for larger projects.
+If the goal is web testing, Selenium is the better option, while SikuliX is great for anything that appears on the screen.
+In some cases, using both can create a smoother and more flexible testing experience.

 # How the team work/effort was divided and managed